 All clear aligner companies cut their products one of two ways: straight across the top or scalloped to match the gum line, and this cut can influence their effectiveness.
 Both Invisalign and Smilelove take the scalloped route.
 Most often, scalloped aligners aren’t able to move the teeth as quickly as straight-cut aligners, so treatment may take longer.
 This is because they can’t leverage the gums to exert extra force.

-But there’s a difference here.
-Invisalign allows your dentist to use attachments that anchor the aligners to your teeth, matching (and even exceeding) the power of straight-cut aligners.
+But the difference is this: Invisalign allows your dentist to use attachments that anchor the aligners to your teeth, matching (and even exceeding) the power of straight-cut aligners.
 Smilelove doesn’t have this option, so their scalloped aligners might not be quite as effective as Invisalign or any straight-cut option.

 It’s worth noting that Smilelove works exclusively with orthodontists to create and oversee your treatment plan.
 These orthodontists are remote, but still possess a high level of expertise.
 An orthodontist is more specialized than a general licensed dentist.
 They spend 6 postgraduate years studying the art of moving teeth and crafting smiles.
-Smilelove only recently announced their orthodontist-only network, so we’ve yet to see how they plan to implement it or how permanent it is.
+While other companies use dental networks that include both orthodontists and general dentists, Smilelove works exclusively with orthodontists.

 Invisalign can be administered by either a dentist or an orthodontist, so the choice is up to you.
 You might prefer to go with your usual dentist (if they’re a provider) so you can have your teeth straightened at the same office where you get them cleaned.
 Or, you might decide to get a referral for an orthodontist instead.
 No matter which route you take, the one-on-one care you’ll receive makes Invisalign’s treatment more thorough and robust.